Prometheus (company): History

-Project Prometheus is an artificial intelligence startup.
-It was founded by Jeff Bezos, who will serve as co-chief executive.
-The project will launch with $6.2 billion in funding.
-Vik Bajaj, a chemist and physicist from Google X, will serve as co-chief executive.
-As of mid-November 2025, the project had hired nearly 100 employees, including researchers poached from AI firms Meta, OpenAI, and DeepMind.
+It was founded by Jeff Bezos in November 2025, who will serve as co-chief executive.
+The project will launch with $6.2 billion in funding, partly from Bezos.
+Vik Bajaj, a chemist and physicist formerly of Google X who is the co-founder and CEO of AI-incubator Foresite Labs, is the startup's co-founder and co-chief executive.

+Prometheus is based in San Francisco, with offices in London and Zurich.
+In August 2026, the San Francisco Business Times reported that the company had signed a lease for a former American Steel warehouse in West Oakland.
+As of December 2025, the project had hired over 120 employees, including researchers poached from AI firms xAI, Meta, OpenAI, and DeepMind.